 The change in idea

-I had ended up revising the short animation to a few drafted versions before the final animation, one of the biggest changes is the narrating story after the introduction of the first character.
 It was during a train ride to the city, when I realized that my story so far had strayed away from the original idea and intentions.
-The sketchbook spreads are the ideas I had when making a visual representation of the
+The sketchbook spreads are the ideas I had when making a visual representation of the emotions and feelings I wanted to convey.

 Putting it all together